setuc/call-center-sizing/README.md

 2. **Enter Call Details:**
    - Specify the total number of daily calls.
    - Set the average call duration in minutes.
-   - Input the context tokens, which is additional data added to each call.
+   - Input the context tokens, which represents additional data added to each call.

 3. **Configure Call and Duration Patterns:**
    - Choose a call volume pattern to see how your call volume changes over the day (e.g., Peak During Business Hours).
    - Set the peak call volume multiplier to simulate busy periods.
    - Adjust the time shift to simulate when these busy periods occur.

-4. **Set Additional Task Settings:**
+4. **Set Additional Task and Analysis Settings:**
    - Select a task type (e.g., Sentiment Analysis) and configure any task-specific settings like real-time intervals.

 5. **Review Results:**